 The rescues came two days after many international search teams began packing up their gear and other aid groups remained to grapple with challenges of helping survivors.

 In the three miles (five kilometers) or so between Port-au-Prince and hard-hit Carrefour, satellite images show 691 blockages on the road – collapsed houses or other debris – the U.N. reported.

 President Rene Preval’s administration as working with the United Nations Development Program and other aid groups to restore electricity and telecommunications, reopen banks, businesses and money-transfer houses, and to provide at least low-paying jobs to Haitians desperate for income.

 Frank Jordans reported from Geneva.
-Associated Press writers contributing to this story include Jonathan M. Katz, Michelle Faul, Alfred de Montesquiou, Paul Haven and Vivian Sequera in Port-au-Prince; Frank Jordans and Eliane Engeler in Geneva; and Morgan Lee and Charles J. Hanley in Mexico City; and Diaa Hadid in Jerusalem.
+Associated Press writers contributing to this story include Jonathan M. Katz, Michelle Faul, Alfred de Montesquiou, Paul Haven and Vivian Sequera in Port-au-Prince; Eliane Engeler in Geneva; Morgan Lee and Charles J. Hanley in Mexico City; and Diaa Hadid in Jerusalem.